Cell Disruptors for Cell Lysis and Homogenization

-Our team is experts in this field, working closely with customers to develop the best solutions and create market-leading products.
+Our team are experts in this application, working closely with customers to develop the best solutions and create market-leading products.

 To support our customers who have a focus on Cell Disruption, we have developed this knowledge base with best practice articles and guidance.

 Manufacturing Challenges to Address

 Traditional mechanical methods, for production scale cell disruption, present significant challenges which can cause inconsistent qualities of results, contamination risks, clogging and filtration issues.
 These factors not only impact the product but can also require additional production time and higher maintenance costs.

 The Microfluidics NEW MP350 Microlyser™ processor is uniquely designed to overcome some of cell disruption's most complex production scale manufacturing issues.
 Microlyser™ technology is an enhanced biopharma solution for optimal cell disruption yields.